HusseinBakri/Hannibal/README.md

 ```
 max_execution_time = 30
 ```
 When you have the php.ini file configured for your needs, save the changes, and exit the text editor.
 Restart the web server to enable the changes.
-For Apache on Ubuntu server 16.04, this command will restart the web server:
+For Apache web server on Ubuntu server 16.04, this command will restart the web server:
 ```
 sudo service apache2 restart
 ```

-When POSTing files to omeka (meaning using REST API via Python), you need also to install ImageMagick.
+When POSTing files to omeka (meaning using REST API via Python), you need also to install ImageMagick tool.
 Omeka uses ImageMagick.

 To check if ImageMagick is present, check that the following gives an output.
 ```
 convert –version
 ```
 If not you need to install additional packages before it.
-Check that gcc package is installed, then install ImageMagick itself:
+Check that the gcc package is installed, then install ImageMagick itself:
 ```
 sudo apt-get install imagemagick
 ```